Benefits of Early Childhood Education

 Early childhood education is more than just preparation for lower school.
 It aims at the holistic development of a child's communication, social, emotional, cognitive, and physical needs in order to build a solid and broad foundation for lifelong learning and well-being.
 Today, there is significant evidence that children who have access to a high-quality Kindergarten education reap the benefits of superior language, intellectual, and physical development as well as more advanced social skills.

-At the ISM Preschool, Students Will Benefit From:
+At ISM, Preschool Students Benefit From:

 Interacting with Other Children and Adults